Print-on-Demand Case Study: How I Built a $5,000/Month T-Shirt Business With Zero Inventory

 I ordered samples from five leading print-on-demand providers: Printful, Printify, SPOD, Gelato, and Gooten.
 Each provider was evaluated based on:

-After testing, I selected Printful as my primary provider due to their superior print quality and reliable shipping, despite slightly higher costs.
+After testing, I selected Printful as my primary provider for its superior print quality and reliable shipping, despite slightly higher costs.
 For certain specialty products, I used Printify’s network of print providers to access unique items not available through Printful.

 Phase 3: Design Development and Product Creation (Months 3-4)